-Plans from mutual funds: Some mutual funds offer government-approved pension plans which essentially function as a balanced fund with a 40:60 equity-debt asset allocation.
+Mutual funds for Retirement: Some mutual funds offer government-approved pension plans which essentially function as a balanced fund with a 40:60 equity-debt asset allocation.
 However, unlike unit-linked schemes, these schemes offer a single fund option to investors.
 If you start contributing early to your retirement plan, you could build a substantial corpus for your post-retirement life.
 A retirement plan or pension scheme ensures guaranteed regular income post-retirement.

 We will call you shortly.